Seattle 7, Arizona 3 | Federal News Network

 |1

-Umpires_Home, Nestor Ceja; First, Bill Miller; Second, Doug Eddings; Third, Edwin Moscoso.
+Umpires_Home, Edwin Moscoso; First, Doug Eddings; Second, Rob Drake; Third, Bill Miller.

 Copyright © 2020 .
 All rights reserved.
 This website is not intended for users located within the European Economic Area.